openshift-labs/learn-katacoda/intro-openshift/resource-objects/finish.md

 In this course you learnt about ``oc`` commands you would use for querying and updating the resource objects that OpenShift uses to track the state of the cluster.

 You can find a summary of the key commands covered below.
+To see more information on each ``oc`` command, run it with the ``--help`` option.

 ``oc types``: Shows an introduction to core OpenShift concepts and types.